-A recent report by the World Wide Web Foundation and Women’s Rights Online (WRO) network found that women in poor urban areas of developing countries are 50% less likely to use the Internet than men.
+The World Wide Web Foundation and Women’s Rights Online (WRO) network found that women in poor urban areas of developing countries are 50% less likely to use the Internet than men.
 The report also found that women are 30%–50% less likely to use the Internet to increase their income or participate in public life.

 Lack of Internet access is a way of keeping women systematically underserved, according to NetHope, an organization that creates collaborations between nonprofit organizations and technology companies to serve populations in developing countries.
-NetHope and its partners created the Women and the Web Alliance, which introduced more than 100,000 15- to 25-year-old Kenyan and Nigerian women and girls to the Internet to advance their social and economic empowerment.
-In addition, thanks to this initiative, 540,000 women now have access to online e-learning and mentoring programs.
+NetHope and its partners created the Women and the Web Alliance with the goal of introducing more than 600,000 15- to 25-year-old Kenyan and Nigerian women and girls to the Internet to advance their social and economic empowerment.
+In addition, the initiative aims to support 540,000 women with online e-learning and mentoring programs.

 Data from the World Bank suggests that approximately 2.5 billion people do not have a formal account at a financial institution, and only 47% of women have a bank account versus 55% of men.
 To counteract this kind of inequality, Compartamos Banco opened its doors in 1990 to provide financing to female small business owners with low incomes.
 Today, more than 90% of the bank’s 2.8 million clients in Mexico, Guatemala, and Peru are women.
 With tools such as loans, savings accounts, insurance, and financial education, the bank hopes to give the women it serves what they need to have a better quality of life.

 The shea sector in Ghana offers opportunities for economically viable inclusive business models that generate income and employment for an estimated number of 900,000 rural women.
 Producing shea nut products can be an arduous task, especially without the right education or the right financial tools.
 Such was the case in northern Ghana, where generations of rural women manually processed these nuts into butter for cooking and health products, until several years ago when the StarShea Network was formed.